 |

-thought about a fine church building becoming flats - if that was to be
+he thought about a fine church building becoming apartments - if that

 In fact, he told me that